Florida Blue has the best cheap health insurance in Florida. The cheapest option from Florida Blue costs $495 per month before discounts.

 How much does health insurance cost in Florida?

-Florida health insurance costs an average of $49 per month if you qualify for discounts based on the amount of money they earn..
+Florida health insurance costs an average of 647 per month at full cost or $49 per month if you qualify for discounts based on the amount of money you earn.

 Cost of health insurance in Florida by age and plan tier